putitsimply/christian-bible-explained/ephesians.md

 * Near the end, it uses the famous picture of the **armour of God**.
 This is a metaphor, not literal armour.
 It means being ready to stand firm in hard times using truth, justice, peace, faith, and a strong focus on what is right.
 * The letter finishes with encouragement to pray and keep going.

-#### In one sentence
+## Big ideas

+* Ephesians says that God brings people into a new family through Jesus, and this should change how they treat each other and how they live day to day.
+* The letter stresses unity across differences (especially Jewish and non-Jewish believers).
-Ephesians explains that God’s grace creates a united community, and it calls that community to live with love, maturity, and courage.
+* In one sentence: God’s grace creates a united community, and that community is called to live with love, maturity, and courage.